How to Reply to Reviews in App Store and Google Play in 2020

 - Monitor the updated reviews.
 AppFollow offers a “Became better/Became worse” filter.
 It shows whether the users change their reviews for the better (which means that the response strategy and support team are working well), or worse (check how fast and efficiently support managers are working).
 In this case, you may need to change the template response, or not use it completely.

 > Read more about working with the negative reviews using the example of the Telegram app here.

 When to implement

 When you have a dedicated mobile customer support team that's ready to respond to all reviews coming your way.

 The strategy is convenient when users ask questions about your services: online store, discounts, subscription purchase, or a new quest, etc.

 When users give 1–2 *, they want to catch the developer’s attention to deal with their issues.

-The number of reviews may be overwhelming, so one negative review won’t make the conversion number drop; but the users won’t be able to make a purchase, and therefore there will be less profit for the company.
+The number of reviews in the app store may be overwhelming, so one negative review won’t make the conversion number drop, but the users won’t be able to make a purchase, and therefore there will be less profit for the company.